Bunnyinfy/ExamCrypt/README.md

 # **Examcrypt: A Cryptographic Exam Protection System**

 ## **Overview**
 Examcrypt is a cryptographic system designed to **secure exam questions and answers** using **AES encryption, Shamir’s Secret Sharing, and Public-Key Cryptography**.
 This project ensures that exam questions are encrypted, securely stored, and can only be accessed by authorized individuals.

+**ExamCrypt** is a secure and cryptography-powered examination system designed to protect the integrity of digital exams by ensuring confidentiality, authenticity, and controlled access to exam content.
+The system leverages **AES-256 encryption** to encrypt exam questions, preventing unauthorized access.
+To regulate the timing of question availability, it implements **time-lock puzzles**, ensuring that questions can only be decrypted after a specific time.
+Additionally, **Shamir’s Secret Sharing** is used to distribute encryption keys among multiple examiners, preventing a single point of failure in key management.
+The project also incorporates **public-key cryptography** using Solana’s web3.js and TweetNaCl to verify the authenticity of exam data and digitally sign communications.
+With these techniques combined, **ExamCrypt** provides a robust and tamper-proof environment for conducting secure online examinations. 🚀

 ## **Features**
 -> AES-256 encryption for exam questions and options